Hashtag Web3 / Updated

 Trade Finance Blockchain

-- Importer's bank issues letter of credit
+- The importer’s bank issues a letter of credit.

-- Exporter presents documents to bank
+- The exporter presents documents to the bank.

-- Funds settle
+- Funds settle.

-- Goods released
+- Goods are released.

 Blockchain Vision:

-- Smart contract automatically verifies shipping documents
+- Smart contracts automatically verify shipping documents.

-- Upon delivery confirmation, payment settlement is automatic
+- Upon delivery confirmation, payment settles automatically.

 Jobs This Creates: